amishas157/wikidata-label-upload/README.md

 **Label Upload script**

 - Clone this repository and `cd` into it
-- Test uploading labels from `sample.csv` to Wikidata sandbox `python script.py sample.csv osm:wikidata name_zh_mbx zh-trans `
+- Test uploading labels from `sample.csv` to Wikidata sandbox `python script.py sample.csv osm:wikidata name_zh_mbx zh-hans `
 - Check your contribution history on Wikidata to verify uploads

 ### Uploading translations